shin-carpediem/Djamazon/README.md

 $ python manage.py collectstatic
 ```

-unless you would see admin page with non decorated by css.
+..unless you would see admin page with non decorated by css.

 ### How to avairable lanugage translation at pythonanywhere?